Nathandryer/rag_file_preprocessor/README.md

 # Rag File Preprocessor

-The Rag File Preprocessor is a Python script for preparing text files for RAG-based information retrieval.
+This tool preprocesses text-based files for RAG-based information retrieval.
 It utilizes operatios from the Natural Language Toolkit (NLTK), such as tokenization, part-of-speech tagging, named entity recognition, and lemmatization.
 The script also offers functionality for extracting and anonymizing PII and phone numbers, ensuring data privacy and compliance.

 ## Key Features